Broder Knud Brodersen Wigelsen

-Broder Knud Brodersen Wigelsen (29 June 1787 – 10 September 1867) was an officer in the Royal Danish-Norwegian navy at the time of the gunboat war with Britain.
+Captain Broder Knud Brodersen Wigelsen (29 June 1787 – 10 September 1867) was a Danish naval officer who served in the French Revolutionary and Napoleonic Wars.
 After the war he served in various capacities, principally in the Danish customs service.

 Family influences

 Broder Knud Brodersen Wigelsen was born on 29 June 1787 in the town of Aalborg where his father, Hans Wigelsen, was a prominent merchant and also justice of the peace and mayor.
 His mother was Marie Elisabeth née Thygesen.

 Wigelsen's father, Hans, had taken over the business of his father-in-law at "Lybækkergården", on Østerågade in 1784 renaming it "Wigelsen & sons" which became one of the leading establishments in Aalborg.
 Until the loss of Norway in 1814 (Treaty of Kiel) and Denmark's state bankruptcy, the firm operated its own ships, or those of its partners, trading foodstuffs, corn, soap and candles to Norway, returning to Aalborg with timber, iron and glass.
 With privately kitted out ships after the Danish Privateer Regulations of 1807 several British and Swedish (merchant) ships were captured.

 Broder Wigelsen married in 1809, in Norway, Karen Magdalene Fangen - the daughter of an infantry captain.
 Of the couple's eleven children, five died in infancy.